remirror/remirror/.github/readme.md

 - Create a pull request with your proposed improvement by clicking the edit button on the relevant page.
 - Move on, because deadlines are looming and life is too short.

-Whatever you decide thanks for giving a chance to the `remirror` project.
+Whatever you decide thanks for taking the time to explore the **remirror** project.

 <br />